 You can also search for pages by name using the search bar.

-Here, you can edit existing items by clicking on them, or create new items by clicking the + New button and filling out the item’s various fields.
+You can edit existing items by clicking on them or creating new items by clicking the + New button and filling out the item’s various fields.

 When you’re done entering content or updating fields, you can choose to:

 Create a new item or save an existing item.
-It will be staged to publish, and will go live on your site next time you publish your site.
+It will be staged to publish and go live on your site next time you publish it.

 Save as Draft if you aren’t quite ready for the item to go on the live site.